CQC Quality Statement

 The local authority should ensure that all relevant partners are involved in care and support planning and take part in joint planning with health partners.

 Where a local authority is required to meet needs for care and support, a care and support plan must be prepared.
 The adult should be involved this process.
 The local authority should also involve others concerned with the adult’s health and wellbeing, including prison staff, probation offender managers, staff of approved premises and health care staff, to ensure integration of care as well as what is possible within the custodial regime.
-Any safeguarding issues should be addressed in the care and support plan (see also Section 14, Safeguarding Adults).
+Any safeguarding issues should be addressed in the care and support plan (see also Section 14, Safeguarding Adults at Risk of Abuse or Neglect).

 While every effort should be made to put adults in control of their care and for them to be actively involved and able to influence the planning process (see Care and Support Planning), it should be explained that the custodial regime may limit the range of care options available and some, such as direct payments, do not apply in a custodial setting.
 Where an adult’s ability to exercise choice and control is limited in this way, this should be discussed with them and recorded as part of the care planning process.
 However, the plan must contain the different elements outlined in the Care and Support Planning chapter, including the allocated personal budget.
 This will ensure that the adult is clear about the needs to be met, the cost of meeting those needs and how, if applicable, being in custody means their choice and control is limited.